 Ponce is one of Jim’s most treasured lackeys.
 After me, I suppose.
 Ponce is looking at me like I’ve just pulled an AWM on him.
 Which would be ridiculous, considering it’s a long-range weapon.
 At this distance, about five feet, an AWM would blow him to kingdom come.
 Messy.
 Not to mention the recoil trying to use a sniping rifle like a handgun.

 Ponce’s eyes, a pair of watery greys, shift between the boss and me.
-Jim’s not even looking at him, so the good doctor grunts a mild “ahem,” and gibbers to me, “It’s a brain tumor, rooted at the—“
+Jim’s not even looking at him, so our back-alley doctor grunts a mild “ahem,” and gibbers to me, “It’s a brain tumor, rooted at the—“

 Ponce attempts to indicate and area around the base of Jim’s skull with a cupped hand, but recoils at an eyebrow-scrunch from the boss.
 “Rooted at the back of his brain.
 It’s called infratentorial.”
 A hand over my hip has Ponce talking my language again.
 “Infra—meaning, the back.
 The back of the brain.
 His brain is producing too many glial cells, too fast.
 He’s dying.”
 He seems worried.
 Maybe he’s wondering who will pay him a king’s ransom for backalley medical advice once Jim Moriarty is gone from the world.